patdie421/A2-portdoubler-romemulator/v0.2/PAL/README.md

-version under construction.
-Do not use for now.
+Version under construction.
+Don't use it for now.